What Causes the Ringing Sound in My Ears?

 How Can I Stop the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text McDonald Hearing Services in Grand Rapids, Kentwood, and Greenville at 616-773-2362 to make an appointment with us today.
+Call or text McDonald Audiology & Hearing Health Care in Grand Rapids, Kentwood, and Greenville at 616-773-2362 to make an appointment with us today.

 Is There a Cure for Tinnitus?